eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 2. When contacted by a User, the Wallet Provider authenticates the User.
 This means that the Wallet Provider is sure that the User is indeed the User that was associated with the Wallet Unit during activation.
 For this, the Wallet Provider uses the authentication methods established in the User's account during activation, see [Section 6.5.3](#653-wallet-unit-activation).

 3. When the Wallet Unit and the Wallet Provider set up a communication channel, the Wallet Unit authenticates the Wallet Provider, meaning that the Wallet Unit is sure that it is dealing with the genuine Wallet Provider.
 Similarly, the Wallet Provider authenticates the Wallet Unit.
 This means that the Wallet Provider is sure that the EUDI Wallet Instance is indeed a true instance of their allet Solution, and not a fake app.
-This must be ensured by the Wallet Provider.
+This will be ensured by the Wallet Provider.
 The ARF does not specify how these trust relationships can be satisfied.

 Specifically for the functionality allowing a PID Provider to request Wallet Unit revocation: